Interactive measurement of vignetting and sensor nonuniformity

 • Pixels (gamma-encoded), Intensity (linear— using gamma), and f-stop difference.

-Color uniformity profiles Choose between several different normalizations or R, G, B, and Y, R/G and B/G, or Delta-L*, a*, b*, and C*.
-These settings are in Primary display settings dropdown menu of the main Uniformity window.
+• (Dropdown menu below Uniformity profiles) Choose between several different normalizations or R, G, B, and Y, R/G and B/G, or Delta-L*, a*, b*, and C*.

 Fine detail display Choose between exaggerated local noise with or without contour lines, pseudocolor contours, spot detection (which includes nonlinear processing), or several 3D plots.